 Avast SecureLine VPN alternatives

 ExpressVPN is a big player in the VPN space and it has managed to build an excellent reputation for itself.
 Its privacy and security practices are extremely good.
-ExpressVPN commits to a strong no-logging policy, provides many convenience features, runs all of its servers from volatile memory (RAM), unblocks streaming sites, and works in China as well.
+ExpressVPN commits to a strong no-logging policy, provides many convenience features, runs all of its servers from volatile memory (RAM), works with most streaming sites, and works in China as well.
 It’s a little more expensive than most but an ExpressVPN subscription remains a good investment.

 How does Avast SecureLine VPN compare to other VPNs?